David-Igou/ovirt-prometheus-bridge/README.md

 ```

 Prometheus will then listen on [localhost:9090](http://localhost:9090), Grafana
-on [localhost:3000](http://localhost:3000) and ovirt-prometheus-bridge will
+on [localhost:3000](http://localhost:3000) and ovirt-vm-prometheus-bridge will
 provide the scrape targets.
 The default credentials for Grafana are
 `admin:admin`.